conflictlab/conflictlab.github.io/README.md

-# Luscint Website
+# PaCE Website

-Website for Luscint - an intelligence technology company focused on forecasting geopolitical conflict, civil unrest, and political instability using machine learning and dynamic exposure modeling.
+Website for PaCE - an intelligence technology company focused on forecasting geopolitical conflict, civil unrest, and political instability using machine learning and dynamic exposure modeling.

 ## 🚀 Quick Start